Listen to this article here

 “Will you help advocate against gun violence at the #Oklahoma State Capitol?!” a Twitter user wrote, responding to Chief Franklin.
 “We’ve been doing that for years and had resistance from law enforcement.
 Let’s chat and see how we can work together to make a better, safer Oklahoma.”

 There are certainly a minority of protesters in both Tulsa and the Nation who actively hate law enforcement officers, just as there are law enforcement officers in Tulsa and the Nation who actively hate Black people.
 Would Chief Franklin consider it fair to paint all police officers with the same brush the way his tweet denigrated all protesters?
-I doubt it.
+We doubt it.

 Meanwhile, Twitter users continue to respond to Chief Franklin, showcasing the divide his comments have created.